RobinHoover.com

 NATIONAL HUMAN RIGHTS COMMISSION LOCATIONS

-These are the offices of The 'National Commission for Human Rights (CNDH) in every state of Mexico.
-This is the national human rights institution accredited at the United Nations with the' A 'status by the International Coordinating Committee of the NHRIs (ICC).
-The Commission is a public institution that enjoys judicial, organizational and functional autonomy from the federal government.
+These are the offices of the 'National Commission for Human Rights (CNDH) in every state of Mexico.
+This national human rights institution is accredited by the United Nations with the 'A' status from the International Coordinating Committee of the NHRIs (ICC).
+The Commission is a public institution that operates with judicial, organizational, and functional autonomy from the federal government, focusing on issues such as creating humane borders, advocating for immigration reform, and providing migrant safety resources to ensure that migrants matter in the broader context of migration.

 DOCTORS WITHOUT BORDERS LOCATIONS